maprpartners/SJC/README.md

-# Citibike Demo with MapR Data Fabric for K8s
+# SJC Demo with MapR Data Fabric for K8s

 Step 1: Create a MapR Sandbox